Virechana Treatment in Bangalore: Procedure, Benefits, Panchakarma & Complete Guide

 • Complete medical history review

-• Assessment of digestion (Agni), strength (Bala), and suitability
+• Assessment of digestion (Agni) and strength (Bala)

 How Virechana Treatment Is Performed at Adyant Ayurveda